indyblue/brevrom/b/0readme_print.txt

 // this would be great, except it doesn't do the update-all
 // libreoffice --headless --convert-to pdf b.odt

+- in latin-only two column mode, the TableKalendar column widths needed to be adjusted.
+I left it at the wider setting, as it makes a small difference in 1 column mode.
+Original width 3832 -> 5832.

 movable feasts: in OOo/movable/ the xml files 'content, settings, styles' are used